 "Racial profiling is wrong and un-American in our nation of democracy."
 The statement concludes that "by standing up and speaking out for what is right and just, Chinese Americans can help lead the way in answering the call that is always before us as Americans: to embody more perfectly the ideals and principles of this great nation we call home."

 C100 pledges additional plans and actions beyond the released statement.
+A conference is scheduled for September 28, 2019 in East Palo Alto, California.

 2019/04/11 CGTN (owned by China Central Television): U.S. spy charges in academia: Lingering racism or governmental paranoia?